 Alicia, an artist, killed her photographer husband.
 Shot him in the head repeatedly while he was tied to a chair, as a matter of fact.
 And she’s been silent every day since.
 Locked up in a psych hospital, she hasn’t uttered a word in nearly 7 years.

-Theo Faber is a psychotherapist who believes he can crack Alicia’s silent nut.
+Theo Faber is a psychotherapist who is overly confident in his belief that he can crack Alicia’s silent nut, as it were.
 He takes a job in the hospital where she is locked up and starts his mostly one-sided conversations in the hopes of getting Alicia to finally explain why she did what she did to her husband, who by all accounts, she was madly in love with.

-And I don’t know about all of you, but while I jokingly say I’d like to murder the shit out of my husband sometimes, I don’t really mean it.
-Well, mostly I don’t mean it.
-But I swear to jeebus, when he clips his toenails in bed I could really, truly smother him with a pillow.
+I don’t know about all of you, but while I jokingly say I’d like to murder the shit out of my husband sometimes, I don’t really mean it. …Well… mostly I don’t mean it.
+But I swear to Thor, when he clips his toenails in bed I could really, truly smother him with a pillow.

 Anyway!Continue reading “Review: The Silent Patient by Alex Michaelides”